Painkiller Cocktail Recipe

 Have fun and make it your own with these ideas:

-- Swap Pusser’s Rum for a blend of Smith & Cross or El Dorado 15-Year for a deeper rum flavor.
+- If you’re not a fan of coconut but love rum, try El Dorado 15-Year for a deeper rum flavor.

 - Add a splash of coconut milk for a lighter, less sweet twist.